- Cost per pair: $799 if paid in full or $25 per month if financed

 Eargo is a hearing aid manufacturer.

 “The main difference between a hearing aid and a hearing amplifier is the technology and intended use.”
-Dr. Gerhart explained.
+Gerhart, the audiologist, explained.
 “Hearing aids are regulated by the Food and Drug Administration and are used to amplify, process, and enhance sounds according to the user’s unique hearing needs.
 Hearing amplifiers, also called personal sound amplification products (PSAPs), are non-medical devices that are not intended to treat hearing loss.
 PSAPs enhance sound and are used in specific environments, such as outdoors and in lecture halls, to amplify distant sounds.”

 Eargo hearing aids can be purchased over the counter without a prescription.